mbiacharetyron/hcab-admin-v3/SCHEDULED_NOTIFICATIONS_API.md

 ## Features

+- **Bilingual Support**: Send notifications in both English and French
 - **Multiple Notification Types**: Push notifications, email, SMS, or all combined
 - **Flexible Targeting**: Send to all users, specific users, user types, or custom queries
 - **Scheduled Delivery**: Set exact date and time for notification delivery